dilshankarunarathne/synapse/README.md

 ### Client Module:

-Synapse IDE (Optional): Provides a user-friendly integrated development environment for writing and editing tasks in the Synapse DSL.
 Job Management: Allows users to submit jobs, retrieve job details, and interact with task outcomes.
 (Optional) Visualization Tools: Offers functionalities for visualizing results or task execution progress.
 Additional Considerations: